diglactic/laravel-breadcrumbs/UPGRADE.md

 ## Upgrading to 9.x from 8.x

 `9.x` drops support for Laravel v6 and v7 to support PHPUnit v10.
-There are no breaking changes.
+There are no other breaking changes.
 If you're on Laravel v8+, you may simply re-run `composer require diglactic/laravel-breadcrumbs`.

 ## Upgrading to 8.x from 7.x